mamun2519/workshop/DSA/readme.md

 - Linked List => Nodes connected via pointers, flexible in size.
 - Stack => Follows LIFO (Last In First Out) principle.
 - Queue => Follows FIFO (First In First Out) principle.

+Non-Linear Data Structures: In non-linear data structures, data is not arranged sequentially.
+Instead, it forms hierarchies or interconnected networks.
+Each element can be connected to multiple elements.